TinuCH1976/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 4.7.1 =
+* Maintenance and removal of old information on plugin page

 = 4.7 =
 * Added: Option to set nofollow property on links on a link-by-link basis